Cybersecurity Jobs in Government: 8 Roles to Consider

 Why choose a cybersecurity career in government?

 In cybersecurity, you’ll typically find more entry-level jobs than people available to fill them in the public and private sectors.
 That makes finding a cybersecurity job with the government easier and heightens your job security.
-If you pursue cybersecurity and agree to work with the government in advance, you could benefit from a CyberCorps®: Scholarship for Service (SFS) program.
+If you pursue cybersecurity and decide to work with the government in advance, you could benefit from a CyberCorps: Scholarship for Service (SFS) program.
 Otherwise, you may benefit from loan forgiveness offered to those who enter the public sector after graduation through the Public Service Loan Forgiveness (PSLF).

 Working for the government may also provide you with meaningful opportunities to feel a sense of purpose.
 You’ll know that your work is helping your community, whether at the local or national level.